 You may have a very good legal claim for damages, but if you don’t file your lawsuit within the required statutory limit, it may not matter.
 You can visit FindLaw’s section on Statute of Limitations in Civil Cases for more general information on this topic.

 You think you have a legal claim, but aren't sure how to go about filing your case.
 The first step down the road to recovery for your injuries is making sure you meet the filing deadline.
 Delaware's civil statutes of limitation often depend on the nature of the claim such as slip and fall or medical malpractice.
-To learn more, contact a Delaware injury attorney for claim evaluation at no charge.
+To learn more, contact a Delaware litigation attorney today.

 Contact a qualified attorney.